aksub99/MolDQN-pytorch/README.md

 The following was the reward curve obtained when the model was trained for 5000 episodes on a single property optimization task (QED in this case).

 <img src="https://github.com/aksub99/MolDQN-pytorch/blob/master/Results/plots/episode_reward.svg" height="500" width="500">

+## References:
+The original tensorflow implementation can be found at https://github.com/google-research/google-research/tree/master/mol_dqn This repository re-uses some code from the original implementation.